A Mashup of Old and New Social Networking Sites

 Social networking sites-they're born, they evolve and some even, sadly, come to an end.
 Whether you started out on Myspace and ended up on Facebook (or on some other lesser known social network situated in a dusty corner of the web), social networking sites are here to stay.

 Bebo was once similar to Facebook in which users could create profiles for themselves, publish blogs, polls, add pictures, etc. Sadly, in July 2013, Bebo filed for bankruptcy.
-As of July 2017, Bebo offers a multi-feature streaming software for use with Twitch.
+In July 2017, Bebo transition from a social media network to a multi-feature streaming software (similar to Open Broadcaster Software) for use with Twitch but this didn't last long.
+In 2019, Bebo was purchased by Amazon for $25 million and it's users were merged onto the Twitch platform.

 A blogging community where users share written blogs (as well as video blogs) and receive feedback from other users.